patrickbwarren/inkscape-survex-export/README.md

 perl reconstruct.pl --scale=30 loneranger.svg > loneranger.svx
 ```

-This can be processed by `cavern` right away, but to finish off the
+This can be processed by `cavern` to a `.3d` right away, but to finish
-magnetic declination is inserted as described above, and any
+off the magnetic declination would be inserted as described above, and
-superfluous `*equate`s can be commented out.
-In fact `loneranger.svg`
+any superfluous `*equate`s can be commented out.

-can also be used to illustrate the use of named Inkscape layers to
+In fact `loneranger.svg` can also be used to illustrate the use of
-break a survey into smaller pieces since the section from Matchbox
+named Inkscape layers to break a survey into smaller pieces since the
-aven to Tonto aven is in a layer named "matchbox" and the remaining
+section from Matchbox aven to Tonto aven is in a layer named
-passage beyond Tonto aven is in a layer named "silverstream".
-Thus
+"matchbox", and the remaining passage beyond Tonto aven is in a layer
-`loneranger.svg` can also be processed into _two_ survex files with
+named "silverstream".
+Thus `loneranger.svg` can also be processed
-the following commands:
+into _two_ survex files with the following commands:

 ```
 perl reconstruct.pl --scale=30 --layer=matchbox loneranger_layered.svg > matchbox.svx